-I’ve been look for a Petzval lens, with good swirly bokeh, sharpness and contrast.
+I’ve been looking for a Petzval lens, with good swirly bokeh, sharpness, and contrast.
 Tried Soviet KO-140 f / 2,2 and 35KP 120 / 1.8 Petzval projection lenses, but it’s contrast and bokeh don’t like.
 Therefore I bought Meopta 120 f/ 2.1.

-The lens barrel is a metal cylinder, 120mm length and 64.5mm diameter.
+The lens barrel is a metal cylinder, 120mm length, and 64.5mm diameter.
 There is a problem with mounting it to the DSLR camera.
-Difficult to find a large helicoid, which has a such diameter and provides a short flange focal distance.
+Difficult to find a large helicoid, which has such diameter and provides a short flange focal distance.

 I try the helicoid from the Cambron 500 f/ 8 mirror lens.
 Which diameter is 72mm.
 Pulled out the insides gutted and turned helicoid.

 To screw the lens into the helicoid, I took a step-down ring 72-62 and squandered his inner diameter up to 64.5mm.

 Measure out the correct flange focal distance and was glued the ring to the lens barrel.
-Rear barrel I wrapped with electrical tape for good compatibility with helicoid.
+The rear barrel I wrapped with electrical tape for good compatibility with helicoid.
 The result was a massive lens.

-In front barrel I also glued step down ring 58-52 to fit the lens standard cap and lens hood.
+In the front barrel, I also glued step down ring 58-52 to fit the lens standard cap and lens hood.

 Meopta Meostigmat 120 mm f/ 2.1 at the SLR camera Nikon.

 Meopta Meostigmat 120 mm f/ 2.1 Sample Photos

-As you can see, the sharpness is good, but not exellent, for portraits is normal.
+As you can see, the sharpness is good, but not excellent, for portraits is normal.

 The lens has good contrast.

-As can be seen from the examples, lens has nice character.
+As can be seen from the examples, the lens has a nice character.
 Funds for the purchased and killed mirror lens paid off.